-- Dill has been used to make green dye.
+- It has been used to make green dye.

-- Dill was used by Hippocrates for cleaning the mouth.
+- This herb was used by Hippocrates for cleaning the mouth.

-- Ancient soldiers applied burnt dill seeds to their wounds to help healing.
+- Ancient soldiers applied burnt dill seeds to their wounds to help to heal.

 - Around 3,000 B.C.
 Babylonians grew dill in their gardens.